National Poetry Month

 The Found Poetry Primary Source set supports students in honing their reading and historical comprehension skills by creating poetry based upon informational text and images — on topics as diverse as Helen Keller, Walt Whitman, women’s suffrage, and the Harlem Renaissance.
 A Teacher's Guide is included. - Poetry 180 (Library of Congress)

 Poetry 180 is designed to make it easy for students to hear or read a poem on each of the 180 days of the school year.
 The poems (primarily for high school students) are intended to be listened to, and all members of the school community can be included as readers.
-A great time for the readings would be following the end of daily announcements over the public address system. - Activities, lesson plans, and writing workshop (Scholastic)
+A great time for the readings would be following the end of daily announcements over the public address system. - Poetry lesson plans (Academy of American Poets)

 Browse these lesson plans, most of which align with Common Core State Standards, with an eye toward developing skills of perception and imagination.
-You'll also find a poetry glossary. - African American poetry (Poetry Foundation)
+You’ll also find a poetry glossary . - African American poetry (Poetry Foundation)

 In partnership with James Madison University, Dr. Maya Angelou, and the Target Corporation, the Poetry Foundation has developed curriculum for teaching essential African American poetry to students of all ages. - Poetry at home (Poetry Foundation)